Telemedicine

 Telemedicine is an interconnected platform that allows data to be exchanged in order to provide medical care for patients in remote areas.
 A medical team can upload data such as images to the MSF platform where a participating specialist is able to access the data and help make a diagnosis.

-This is a “store and forward” model of telemedicine: data is sent to a network of specialist consultants who can provide additional information to the doctor in the field.
+This is applicable to the case management service of the telemedicine program: data is sent to a network of specialist consultants who can provide additional information to the doctor in the field.
 Telemedicine provides greater knowledge-sharing and can be tailored to a project’s needs.

-The system will ensure data privacy of patients and protection of medical data, reduce medical isolation of international and national medical personnel, and contribute to achieving high levels of medical quality and access, especially in remote settings.
-Moreover, telemedicine will contribute to better patient care and reduced cost by reducing the need for referrals and global travel, which will also reduce MSF’s carbon footprint.
+The system ensures data privacy of patients and protection of medical data, reduce medical isolation of international and national medical personnel, and contribute to achieving high levels of medical quality and access, especially in remote settings.
+Moreover, telemedicine contributes to better patient care and reduces the number of referrals.

 MSF has the ambition for telemedicine to be widely accessible, reliable and to consistently provide high quality support.